This homemade vegan sweet potato flatbread recipe can be baked or fried with 4 ingredients, including your favorite whole wheat or gluten-free flour.

 ⭐ Recipe Highlights

 Moist and chewy.
-Sweet potatoes create a heartier texture than regular potatoes used in potato tortillas.
-This makes them amenable to making quick flatbread pizzas that stand up to sauce and stacks of toppings.
+Sweet potatoes create a moister texture than regular potatoes used in potato tortillas.

 📋 Ingredients and Notes

 Sweet potatoes – Use sweet potatoes, yams, or purple sweet potatoes.
-Because sweet potatoes can vary widely, use 2 medium potatoes as a guide.
-Ultimately, you want enough to make 2 cups of mashed sweet potatoes.
+Use 2 medium potatoes as a guide.
+Enough to make 2 cups mashed.
 Of course, if you end up with more (or less), it just means a difference in the number or size of the flatbread.

 Baking powder – A little baking powder acts as a leavening agent to lift the flour, making the flatbread airier.
 Using it, you'll notice air pockets form when you cook them.
 They will flatten as they cool.
 Baking powder is optional for this recipe.